 A Clean Body is a Happy Body

 Why Cleanse?
-It is the perfect opportunity to allow our body to “start from scratch” while helping our body to be more ready to absorb nutrients from the daily diet consumption.
-A proper cleansing will provide amazing and long-lasting results for our health.
-Our body functions are like an engine, where we will need to rid of any impurities so that the engine can run smoothly again.
+It is the perfect opportunity to allow your body to “start from scratch” by helping it to eliminate toxins effectively and be more ready to absorb nutrients from your daily diet.
+Your body functions like an engine, where you will need to get rid of impurities so that the engine can run smoothly again.

 Drink lots of fluids.
 Consume adequate amounts of clear, sugar-free, caffeine-free fluids to stay hydrated and to function properly.
 Our body relies on adequate hydration for several body functions like body temperature control, circulation, bowel function and flushing out waste and toxins from your body.
 Pure water is the obvious choice for hydration but remember, water can also be found in other beverages and even in your foods.
 Nevertheless, as much as we can, we should always avoid alcohol, sugary/sweetened beverages and caffeinated beverages.